Canine Hip Dysplasia and The Story of Cody

 The Story of Cody

 In 1991 I bred my first litter of labrador puppies.
-I had always loved labs and had a 10 year
+I had always loved labs and had a 10 year old

-homework and were aware of Hip Dysplasia and truly felt that we were going to be fine with
+were aware of Hip Dysplasia and truly felt that we were going to be fine with this breeding in that

-this breeding in that regard.
+regard.
 We bought a well bred female with a decent pedigree.
-She was
+She was OFA Good.
+Our male,

-OFA Good.
-Our male, at age 10, was in good condition and had not shown us any sign of
+at age 10, was in good condition and had not shown us any sign of problems.
+At that age, we

-problems.
-At that age, we didn't want to put him through an x-ray, so we felt that since he
+didn't want to put him through an x-ray, so we felt that since he didn't appear lame he did not

-didn't appear lame he did not have CHD.
-We will never know for sure if he had CHD, but it is
+have CHD.
+We will never know for sure if he had CHD, but it is likely that he did knowing what

-likely that he did knowing what we know now.
+we know now.

 We did the breeding and whelped ten beautiful pups.
 They received the best of care and seven